AyckinnLisa/casino_roulette/README.md

 # Casino Roulette
 Rules :
-- For the first game, AI offers 1000€ to a the player
+- For the first game, Lisa offers 1000€ to a the player
 - Player have to bet and choose a number between 0 and 36
-- AI launches the wheel
+- Lisa launches the wheel
 - If player's number = wheel number, player wins 36 times his stake else he losts it
 - When player's money = 0, the game is over